octocat/Hello-World/README.md

-This project test for write github client ui with using javascript, phpssdf
+This project test for write github client ui with using javascript, php and etc.